gbgplc/loqate-verify-helmcharts/README.md

 **Windows:**

-- Enter your license key and Docker Hub account information:
+- Enter your license key and Docker Hub account information (“Please note the $ sign below is part of the command for setting environment variable on power shell.”):

 ``` powershell
 $env:LICENSE_KEY="<API_KEY>"